The Virginia Belles: History

 The Belles were founded in the fall of 1977 by Katherine Mitchell, a student at the University of Virginia.
 A woman who continues to love music, Katherine noticed then that there was no outlet for female a cappella at the university.
 The Virginia Gentlemen, the university's oldest all-male a cappella group had been established since 1953, so Katherine formed The Virginia Belles as the female counterpart to the Virginia Gentlemen.
 Initially the Belles were a select part of the Virginia Women's Chorus.
 The most talented members of the Women's Chorus were asked to audition for the Belles, singing both madrigal and popular music.
 Today, the Belles hold auditions every semester for every female student at the university to attend.

 The Belles Today

 The Belles today are a Contracted Independent Organization run through UVA's student council and are no longer a part of the Women's Chorus.
 The group is entirely student-run and affiliated with the UVA McIntire Department of Music.
 The Belles sing for almost every type of occasion, be it fundraising events on Grounds, private parties, weddings, sports events, concerts, or business meetings.
 The Belles are known for wearing their signature "little black dresses" to perform around the country.

 The Belles are currently signed with A Cappella Records, an all-digital record label for a cappella music.
 Their music can be purchased on iTunes and Amazon.com.
+Moreover, their music is also released on Spotify and Apple Music.